The Duke of Marlborough’s spectacular defeat of the hitherto invincible French army of Louis XIV on 2nd August 1704

 - Sullivan’s Irish Brigades in the Service of France.

-The previous battle in the British Battles series is the Siege of Basing House
+The previous battle in the British Battles series is the Battle of Worcester

-The next battle in the War of the Spanish Succession is the Battle of Ramilles
+The next battle in the War of the Spanish Succession is the Battle of Ramillies